 Providing industry leadership and commercial advancement, APAL is the national representative for Australia’s $600 million apple and pear industry, and the owner of the Pink Lady® brand in over 100 countries.

 Management of APAL is overseen by the APAL Board of Directors.
-The APAL Board currently comprises six Directors representing each Australian apple-growing state (VIC, SA, WA, QLD, TAS and NSW), a Director for pears, and an independent Chair.
-The APAL Board is governed by the APAL Constitution.
+The APAL Board comprises six Directors representing each of Australian apple-growing states (Vic, SA, WA, Qld, Tas and NSW), plus a Director for pears, and an independent Chair.

 Dr Michele Allan

 Michele has been an APAL Director since 2014 and Chair since January 2015.
 Michele has extensive experience as an independent Chair, and has wide networks in the agricultural sector and government.
 She has also had a successful career as a CEO and has finely tuned commercial skills and financial nous.